Atlanta Spinal Cord Injury Attorneys

 - Impaired breathing

-Anyone who experiences significant head or neck trauma following an accident should seek immediate medical evaluation for the possibility of a spinal injury.
+Anyone who experiences significant head or neck trauma following an accident should seek immediate medical evaluation for the possibility of a spinal cord injury.
 In fact, treatment for a spinal cord injury should begin at the scene of the accident.
 The time between initial injury and medical treatment can be critical in determining the extent of complications and how to properly treat them.